ha0ye/intro-project-org/README.md

 ## Description

-This lesson prepares researchers to manage the digital aspects of their projects to: be more efficient, collaborate more easily, and promote reproducibility.
+This lesson introduces researchers to the concept of reproducibility, souces of irreproducibility, and possible solutions.
+Instruction is provided in organizational practices for files and folders during the research process to enable researchers to: be more efficient, collaborate more easily, and promote reproducibility.
 Attendees will gain an understanding of the principles and practices in project organization, file naming, and documenting their work.

 ## Learning Outcomes

 By the end of the workshop, participants will be able to:

+- describe sources of irreproducibility
+- explain several solutions to improve reproducibility
--   implement recommended practices for file and folder organization in projects
+- apply file and folder organization in research projects
 - use and apply file naming conventions
 - understand principles for documenting data and methods